Joe La Sorsa: Cincinnati Reds

 On January 30, 2025, La Sorsa signed a minor league contract with the Cincinnati Reds.
 La Sorsa had his contract selected to the 40-man roster on June 3; he was subsequently optioned to Triple-A Louisville Bats.
 In five appearances for Cincinnati, he struggled to an 0-1 record and 10.80 ERA with two strikeouts across 6 2/3 innings pitched.
 La Sorsa was designated for assignment following the promotion of Reiver Sanmartín on September 2.
 He elected free agency rather than accept an outright assignment to Louisville on September 5.

 New York Mets

 On September 6, 2025, La Sorsa signed a minor league contract with the New York Mets organization.
 He made four scoreless appearances for the Triple-A Syracuse Mets, recording three strikeouts in four innings of work.
 La Sorsa elected free agency following the season on November 6.

 Pittsburgh Pirates

 On November 8, 2025, La Sorsa signed a minor league contract with the Pittsburgh Pirates.
+La Sorsa made 22 appearances (including two starts) for the Triple-A Indianapolis Indians, compiling a 1-1 record and 3.46 ERA with 22 strikeouts over 26 innings of work.

+Boston Red Sox

+On June 4, 2026, La Sorsa was traded to the Boston Red Sox in exchange for cash considerations.
+The following day, Boston selected La Sorsa's contract, adding him to their active roster.
+He made one appearance for the Red Sox on June 7, allowing one run across 1/3 of an inning.
+La Sorsa was released by Boston on August 6.